A brand is a complex organism. This is part six in a series of articles in which we examine a successful brand’s component parts.

 Most firm logos can be broken into two parts: the name and the mark (sometime called its symbol or icon).
 The name is obvious enough: it’s the company or product name rendered in type.
 Skillful logo designers will spend a great deal of time choosing a typeface, often customizing its letter forms to make the name more personalized and proprietary.

 The mark, usually separated slightly from the name, supports the brand name and offers a visual dimension to the brand identity experience.
 Some marks have become so well known that they’ve practically replaced the brand name itself (think Nike’s swoosh and Apple’s apple).
-The danger here is that eventually the connection to the brand name may become disengaged.
-Anybody remember a certain musician from Minneapolis formerly known as a symbol?
-Well, that didn’t last long — once Prince got his name back, we knew what to call him again.
-Whew!

-Download the NEW Rebranding Guide – Second Edition
+Download the Rebranding Guide – Second Edition

 Not all firm logos have marks.
 In fact, many successful businesses do just fine without one: Deloitte, IBM, and Oracle, for instance.
 This type of identifier, in which the name is the logo, is called a logotype.
 Logotypes do have a couple of drawbacks.
 Because they have to be read, legibility is critical, whether they appear on the web or in the distance on the side of a building.
 Logotypes also have a generic quality to them, so if a competitor were to adopt a similar-looking typeface it could create confusion in the marketplace.
 Nevertheless, many great brands have dispensed with marks and still gone on to do great things.